 Merthyr Tydfil Leisure Trust are proud to work with a number of partners in the local and regional community.
 The majority of our community partnerships are non-financial and involve creating opportunities to stage joint events and activities which will benefit the local community.
 If you are interested in becoming a community partner with Merthyr Tydfil Leisure Trust please contact us for details.

 Merthyr Tydfil Leisure Trust has agreed a partnership with Capitol Volkswagen that will support its community engagement ambitions for 2017.
-Capitol Volkswagen will be providing the Trust with a large 7-seater MPV, which is set to provide a lifeline to people at risk of loneliness and isolation in 2017.
+Capitol Volkswagen will be providing the Trust with a large 7-seater MPV, which is set to provide a lifeline to people at risk of loneliness and isolation.